tbee/giwth/README.md

     // will create a method action() derived from the class name public class Action implements When<StepContext> {

-        @Arg // moves actionArg into the doIt() method argument list double actionArg;
+        @Arg // moves actionArg into the action() method argument list double actionArg;

         String actionParam;

         @Override